 The menu options in the Backup menu can be used to create a backup of the network, and then restore the network, if necessary.
-See Section 2.3.2, Backing up the Network Map and Data Files, for more information.
+See Section 2.3.2, Backing up the Network Map and Data Files (p.
+2-5), for more information.